fullcomplement/lincoln_computer_science/apcsp_unit5_summary.md

 This video summarizes the widespread access and benefits to information and public data.
 Some examples of **public data sets** available can be Kaggle, Google Public Datasets, Data.gov, and your local government.

+**Public data sets** provide widespread access to data and information and that those public data sets facilitate the identification of problems, solutions, and dissemination of results.

 Distributed Computing is a method that donates spare computing power to help calculations.

 An example of **distributed computing** is a Stanford experiment named Folding@Home which helps out with discovering protein folding.

+**Crowdsourcing** - A method of obtaining information by enlisting the services of a large number of people through the internet

 Examples of **crowdsourcing** are Spotify (collaborative playlists), Kickstarter, concert tickets, bitcoin, etc.

-**Crowdsourcing** - A method of obtaining information by enlisting the services of a large number of people through the internet

 Some innovations that have come from crowdsourcing are things like Spotify, their collaborative playlists feature, their algorithm, and the metadata write